 How can I get involved?

 Simple, join us for worship and make yourself known.
 There are a variety of activities within the congregation where you can lend your skills and energy towards.
-Speak with Rev. Ellis for more information.
+Speak with one of our elders or give us a call or email for more information.

 What is worship like at St. Andrew's?